 It still seems a bit risky to post summer classic dessert right now.
 While some areas are starting to see signs of spring, Colorado enjoyed a foot of snow closing the airport and stopping mail delivery this week.
-I just can’t resist the springy colors of this Strawberry Ice Cream Lime Soda Float so here it is!
+I just can’t resist the springy colors of these Strawberry & Lime Soda Ice Cream Floats so here it is!

-I like to pre-freeze the ice cream balls beforehand which makes putting the floats together super quick and the ice cream melts more slowly as well.
+ICE CREAM FLOATS TIP: I like to pre-freeze the ice cream balls beforehand, which makes putting the floats together super quick and the ice cream melts more slowly as well.
 Use a good quality ice cream serving scoop to make the ice cream balls uniform in size.

 - Strawberry Ice Cream (see the notes below for a quantity guide), softer style